 I am becoming more creative at noticing ways to use items destined for the trash as learning tools and games in our homeschool.
 One rescue from the garbage was an empty tissue box.
-My daughter and I made it into a monster that likes eating ABCs.
+My daughter and I made it into one of our alphabet recognition activities by creating upcycled boxes monsters that likes eating ABCs.
 Our ABC Monster keeps coming out of his “home” (in the cabinet) for more letter eating fun!Continue Reading

 It was a difficult decision to not do a community preschool again.
 Strawberry thrived in preschool last year.
 She loved her teachers.
 She loved the people.
 She loved the crafts, the toys, and the anticipation that she was going again.
 Our choice to do preschool at home came down to the fact that I missed having a free homeschool schedule, and preschool was a huge cost each month.